116 Violent Criminals Arrested In Multi-Agency 'Operation Restore' In Aurora

 AURORA, Colo.
 (CBS4) – For two weeks, Aurora police along with federal and state law enforcement went after the worst of the worst of the wanted.
 The goal of Operation Restore was to find violent felony offenders with active arrest warrants.

-“We targeted the most violent people, violent offenders, violent crimes such as murder, attempted murder, aggravated robbery, gang members and people involved in sex crimes,” Aurora Police Division Chief Terry Brown explained.READ MORE: Sheriff: Violent Man At The Center Of Deadly Shooting In Adams County
+“We targeted the most violent people, violent offenders, violent crimes such as murder, attempted murder, aggravated robbery, gang members and people involved in sex crimes,” Aurora Police Division Chief Terry Brown explained.READ MORE: Average Age Of COVID Hospitalizations In Colorado Drops

-Those they went after either lived in Aurora or committed crimes in that city.
+Those they went after either lived in Aurora or committed crimes there.

 Aurora has no shortage of crime this summer.
-Five were shot with one killed outside a Juneteenth celebration this year.READ MORE: Gov. Jared Polis Briefed On Drought Situation In Northwest Colorado
+Five people were shot, with one killed, outside a Juneteenth celebration this year.READ MORE: Fourth Stimulus Check: Will You Get Another Relief Payment?

-“Any time anyone wants to come into the City of Aurora and help us put people away in jail who have been victimizing this community I am actually welcoming that and make sure we are part of that.”MORE NEWS: In The Year Since It Was Passed, 100+ Red Flag Law Petitions Filed
+“Any time anyone wants to come into the City of Aurora and help us put people away in jail who have been victimizing this community I am actually welcoming that and make sure we are part of that.”MORE NEWS: Denver Weather: The Smoke Is Finally Thinning, Plan On Seeing The Mountains Again!

 In 10 days, Operation Restore also recovered three stolen cars and seized nine firearms.